javiercanadillas/cnd/assets/module4/Module4.md

 ```

 If you go back to the terminal where the `back` service is running, you should see the logs of the service:

+[Terminal 1]
 ```text
 INFO - Receiving vote
 INFO - Vote successfully inserted into the database for team SPACES INFO - 127.0.0.1 - - [27/May/2023 15:45:56] "POST /cast_vote HTTP/1.1" 200 -
 ```

-You can now close the terminal you were using to run the `curl` commands, and press `CTRL+C` in the terminal where the `back` service is running to stop the service.
+You can now close the terminal you were using to run the `curl` commands (Terminal 2), and press `CTRL+C` in the terminal where the `back` service is running to stop the service.

 ## Preparing the Cloud environment to deploy the services (aka, securing the `back` service)